diegopedroso/Install-CentOS7-OMF6/README.md

     $apt-get install git
     $cd /root
-    $git clone -p amqp https://github.com/viniciusgb4/omf6-testbed.git
+    $git clone -b amqp https://github.com/viniciusgb4/omf6-testbed.git

 Configuration
 -------------
 Before execute, it is necessary to change some configuration files.

 At conf/nodes.conf: you have to put a list of icarus nodes with its ips and macs.

-At conf/interface-service-map.conf: you have to put configure the interfaces where the services will run.
+At conf/interface-service-map.conf: you have to configure the interface interface of the control network.

 At conf/testbed.conf: you have to put the DNS configuration of the nodes in your testbed.